KOIN: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KOIN's transmitter is located in the Sylvan-Highlands neighborhood of Portland.
+The station's signal is multiplexed:

-On January 11, 2016, KOIN activated digital subchannel 6.2, which carried a standard definition version of KOIN and CBS programming for the next twenty days.
+On January 11, 2016, KOIN activated digital subchannel 6.2, which carried a standard definition version of KOIN and CBS programming for the next 20 days.
 At 12:05 a.m.
 PST on February 1, 2016, subchannel 6.2 began carrying GetTV programming.

 On March 10, 2016, KOIN activated digital subchannel 6.3 and began carrying Decades programming until it was replaced with Bounce TV in September 2019.
 On September 1, 2021, KOIN's digital subchannel 6.3 replaced Bounce TV with SportsGrid, only for it to be replaced by Rewind TV on October 20, 2022.

 Analog-to-digital conversion

-KOIN shut down its analog signal, over VHF channel 6, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 40, using PSIP to display the station's virtual channel as its former VHF analog channel 6.
+KOIN ended regular programming over its analog signal, over VHF channel 6, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 40, using virtual channel 6.

 As part of the SAFER Act, KOIN kept its analog signal (also heard at 87.7 FM like other channel 6 analog stations throughout the country) on the air from 7:28 a.m. on June 12 until June 27 to inform viewers of the digital television transition through a loop of public service announcements in English and Spanish from the National Association of Broadcasters.
 On June 27, 2009, at 7:06 a.m., KOIN broke from the nightlight PSA loop to air the station's 25th-anniversary special (originally broadcast in 1978) for the station's final 24 minutes of analog broadcasting; the analog signal permanently shut down at 7:30 that morning.
 As a result of the digital transition, those in the market lost access to KOIN's audio feed that was transmitted over the 87.7 FM frequency.